 JOHN: Well, not enough, not enough.

-I don’t consciously memorize verses anymore, but I remember them because of the intensity of my study of them, you know what I mean?
-And by the time I preach a passage, just because I’ve worked it over for so many hours, I pretty much have it in memory, and while I can’t necessarily verbatim recite the verses, I pretty well know where they are and, generally, try to remember what they say.
-I admit to having a number of senior moments, however, when I can’t. . .okay, anyway, what’s your question?
+I don’t consciously memorize verses anymore, but I remember them because of the intensity of my study of them.
+You know what I mean?
+And by the time I preach a passage, just because I’ve worked it over for so many hours, I pretty much have it in memory, and while I can’t necessarily verbatim recite the verses, I pretty well know where they are and generally try to remember what they say.
+I admit to having a number of senior moments, however, when I can’t - you know, quite locate - anyway, go ahead, what’s your question?

 JOHN: How would you see it as a contradiction?

-QUESTIONER: Well, because it’s a change, like if you’re going to be even with somebody by doing what they did to you, like that's them, and that’s different from when somebody smacks you; you turn the other cheek because you’re doing the opposite.
+QUESTIONER: Well, because it’s a change, like if you’re going to be even with somebody by doing what they did to you, like back to them, and that’s different from when somebody smacks you, you turn the other cheek because you’re doing the opposite.

-And Jesus was saying, “You think that you can just reap personal vengeance on anybody who offends you, but I’m telling you on the personal level, when somebody offends you, you show them love in return.”
+And Jesus was saying, “You think that you can just wreak personal vengeance on anybody who offends you, but I’m telling you, on the personal level, when somebody offends you, you show them love in return.”
 That’s how you deal with it personally.
 There are courts for vengeance and even a God, who says, “Vengeance is mine.
 I will repay.”
-But the law of LexTalionas, the law of retaliation, was never instituted by God to be applied on a personal basis.
+But the law of lex talionas, the law of retaliation, was never instituted by God to be applied on a personal basis.
 Okay?